-- Two health care professionals should be contacted.
-Please note clinical instructors, LPN's, NA's will not be accepted.
-RNs, Physicians, Physiotherapists, Social Workers, Dieticians etc. are appropriate contacts.
-The chosen professionals must be practicing. - Indicate the names and positions of the persons contacted to find out if the research findings are currently being used in practice.
-(1) - Describe why these persons were contacted (in relation to the research) and if they are aware of the research findings.(3) - Describe how the research findings are being used and why or describe why the research findings are not being used.
+Two practicing professional nurses should be contacted.
+Please note clinical instructors, LPN's, Nursing Assistant will not be accepted.

+- Indicate the names and positions of the persons contacted to find out if the research findings are currently being used in nursing practice.
+(1) - Describe why these RNs were contacted (in relation to the research) and if they are aware of the research findings.(3) - Describe how the research findings are being used and why or describe why the research findings are not being used.
 (3) - Describe evidence that you see in the clinical area to support that research is or is not being used in practice.
-(3)

-d.
-How did you share the research with health care professionals?
-(10 marks)
+(3) - e.
+How do/will you apply the research to your own nursing practice?
+(14 marks) - Indicate if the research findings are useful to you.
+Discuss how and why the findings are useful to your current practice.
+(6) - Describe how you are using or intend to use the research findings.
+Consider theory, assessment, planning and implementation in your nursing practice.
+You will be given marks for a clear, logical argument.
+(8)